Jim-Kroovy/B.L.E.N.D/README.md

 - Donate to an add-on version on [Gumroad](https://gumroad.com/jimkroovy) - Gives me a metric of which add-ons should get more work.
 - Purchase the bundle on [Blender Market] (link coming soon!) - Gives the Blender Foundation 25% of profits.
 - Support me on [Patreon](https://patreon.com/JimKroovy) - Gives you higher priority in my discord server for feedback, ideas and support.
-- Feed the things on my [Official Website](https://jim-kroovy.com//feed-the-things) - cuts out the middle men and gives me the full amount.

 If you want to stay up to date on what i'm working on you can also subscribe/follow me on:
 - [Youtube](https://www.youtube.com/c/JimKroovy)